 YCIAS did this in part by exerting pressures on the council staff, issuing policies and directives to us that conflicted with our responsibilities to our council programs.
 On top of that, the YCIAS directors unleashed their own jealous staff against the councils’.
 Such a scheme depended on secrecy and deceit — fooling the chairmen and affiliated faculty, hiding budgets and other resources from them.
 For staff, morale became nonexistent; we were in an untenable position, caught in the conflict.
 All our attempts to work politely within the system to improve things were answered by impolite lies and intimidation.
 When any council worker appeared to object, conditions for that particular worker were made so unpleasant that he or she would soon leave — “voluntarily.”

-My offense was in resisting and speaking out a little too much and too long against the general abuse of power by the YCIAS, their malignant mismanagement, their sadistic treatment of the most vulnerable of my co-workers, and the lies and corruption that damaged everything we were supposedly there to do.
+My offense seemed to be in resisting and speaking out a little too much and too long against the general abuse of power by the YCIAS, their malignant mismanagement, their sadistic treatment of the most vulnerable of my co-workers, and the lies and corruption that damaged everything we were supposedly there to do.
 The YCIAS powers reacted as if I were a whistle-blower (albeit for an inconsequential cause), though what I was saying was hardly news in the councils.

 Audits, investigations, and harassment▲

 For a long time many of the council chairmen didn't suspect and wouldn't believe what was going on; but I had credibility with my own chairmen.
 In 1990, five or six years into this struggle, I published an analytical article about the condition of area studies at Yale with suggestions for improvement.
-It caused the Provost to investigate the YCIAS for the first time, and later to initiate an administrative audit of the organization by outside professionals.
+It prompted the Provost to investigate the YCIAS for the first time, and later to initiate an administrative audit of the organization by outside professionals.
 The audit concluded with a condemning finding that was issued publicly.
 At other times, certain council chairmen alerted higher-ups in the Yale administration about the misdirection and mismanagement by the YCIAS.
 Toward the end (my end, that is), such alerts led to the President appointing an outside commission of nationally known figures to investigate the YCIAS.
-That study concluded with another devastating (but not widely disseminated) criticism of the place.
+That study concluded with another devastating (though not widely disseminated) criticism of the place.

 In the ostentatiously collegial atmosphere of Yale there was never much that anyone could do about the grumbling chairmen, who hadn't merely tenure, but almost clubby relationships among one another.
 So the YCIAS directors continued to deceive the chairmen as necessary and wait them out — wait for summer, wait for leaves of absence, wait for them to move on from their chairmanships.
 As the years wore on, the chairmen who knew me and the truth of the YCIAS left Yale, retired, or simply tired of the hassle and resigned abruptly.
 Meanwhile, my co-workers who hadn't already been driven away were easily intimidated (no tenure, of course).
 It got so that when a faculty member complained of his own accord about the YCIAS, the YCIAS thought I was behind it — I should have had such influence!